-I recently had the opportunity to explore Central America for the first time when Namu Travel invited me down to Costa Rica and Nicaragua for a week of adventuring.
-In college, I majored in History and Political Science of Latin America and Africa.
-Nicaragua was one of the countries I focused on, so the minute I received the invite, I was knew I would make this trip a priority.
+I recently had the opportunity to explore Central America for the first time when Namu Travel invited me down to Costa Rica and Nicaragua for a week of adventure touring.
+In college, I majored in History and Political Science of Latin America and Africa, and Nicaragua was one of the countries I focused on, so the minute I received the invite, I was knew I would make this trip a priority.
+I also knew that spending a week on a Costa Rica adventure tour would be a great way to digitally detox, while still staying in eco-lux style.

 One of the great things about using a travel advisor, like myself, with ties to a local travel agency, like Namu, to book a trip like this is you can arrange for a seamless VIP experience that begins the moment you clear customs in your first country and doesn’t end until you depart.
 In between we can take care of all the logistics — transfers, pre-booking activities, where you’ll eat if you’d like (there are no rules, so as little or as much structure as you desire in a holiday).